 The Real ID Act has been postponed a number of times due to the pandemic.
 It was originally scheduled to take effect on Oct.
-1, 2020, but was delayed due to the pandemic.
-Today, the Department of Homeland Security announced that the deadline for enforcement would be pushed back another 19 months, as Covid-19 has continued to impact the ability of states to issue Real ID-compliant driver’s licenses.
+1, 2020.
+Today, the Department of Homeland Security announced that the deadline for enforcement would be pushed back another 24 months, as Covid-19 has continued to impact the ability of states to issue Real ID-compliant driver’s licenses.
 According to the agency, many DMVs are still dealing with a backlog created by the pandemic.

 "This extension will give states needed time to ensure their residents can obtain a REAL ID-compliant license or identification card," said Secretary of Homeland Security Alejandro Mayorkas.
 "DHS will also use this time to implement innovations to make the process more efficient and accessible.”

 The U.S. Travel Association praised the move.
 In a statement, Tori Barnes, executive vice president of public affairs and policy, said the extension was "the right decision," as more than 100 million Americans are still lacking a Real ID.